 Hog wild!
 Unranked Arkansas upsets No. 1 Auburn 80-76 in OT

-FAYETTEVILLE, Ark.
-(AP) Auburn came onto the Bud Walton Arena court acting like a No. 1 team, dancing on the Arkansas logo before the game.
+FAYETTEVILLE, Ark. — Auburn came onto the Bud Walton Arena court acting like a No. 1 team, dancing on the Arkansas logo before the game.

 When it was over, the Razorbacks and all their fans were the ones doing a victory stomp – led by a shirtless coach going hog wild.